 6. Parker’s Piece hosted the first ever game of association football.
 This green space is a 25-acre flat and roughly square green common located near the centre of Cambridge and is now regarded as the birthplace of the rules of Association Football.

 7. Cambridge has provided a stunning backdrop to many films and TV series, most recently for the film ‘The Theory of Everything’.
 This romantic biopic is based on the life of world famous astrophysicist Stephen Hawking, who famously studied at Cambridge University.
 The film has been such a success that it has won two Golden Globe awards, one Oscar and ten BAFTA nominations.

-You can enjoy a narrowboat trip to Cambridge from our Ely base in Cambridgeshire; find out more about Ely here.
+You can enjoy a narrowboat trip to Cambridge from our canal boat hire base in Cambridgeshire.